HomeDev GuideRecipesAPI Reference

 4. Open Internet Information Services Manager and connect to the web server.

-5. Create a new IIS site:
+5. Create an IIS site:

 1. Right-click the Sites node.